vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 ## Clarity Icons

-[Clarity icons](https://core.clarity.design/foundation/icons/) are provided by the Cloud Director, there are no additional actions required by the plugin developer in order to utilize them.
+[Clarity icons](https://core.clarity.design/foundation/icons/) are provided by the VMware Cloud Director, there are no additional actions required by the plugin developer in order to utilize them.

 Examples: